substack/hyperstream/readme.markdown

 with the corresponding data.

-Rather than replace the existing sub-template data you can add additional data before or after the data already in the template stream using these properties:
+Rather than replace the existing sub-template data you can add additional data before or after the data already in the template stream using these attributes:

 * _mapappend
 * _mapprepend